Norwegian International School: Campus

 In the early years the school was located in a building on Cox Road in Tsim Sha Tsui.
 In 1994, the school was moved to the present location in Tai Po.
-The building, known as "The Tai Po Bungalow", is designated as a Heritage Building under the Hong Kong Antiquities and Monument Ordinance.
-Built before the 2nd World War by the colonial government, it had a number of different occupants throughout its history including law enforcement services and civil servants.
+The building, known as "The Tai Po Bungalow", is designated as a Grade II Historic Building under the Hong Kong Antiquities and Monument Ordinance.
+Built before World War II by the colonial government, it had a number of different occupants throughout its history including law enforcement services and civil servants.
 It is also believed to be used by the Japanese army during war times.
 The building sits on top of a natural hill surrounded by trees creating a naturally wooded playground.
 The classroom rooms in the building are intimately arranged resembling that of a house.
 In April 2008, the school has taken possession of 170 Kam Shan Road, Tai Po for Grade 1 to 6 classes.
 The Tai Po Bungalow is designated as the kindergarten campus.